fahad54/Chess-GraduationProject/README.md

 Chess Game
 =====

-I helped in performing architectural decisions to meet all the technical and operational requirements.
+I helped in performing architectural decisions to meet all the functional and non-functional requirements.
 Performed analysis and design of the problems presented and suggested solutions to build the software.

 I implemented the following parts when I was taking a break from the tech industry.

 * GUI
 * Chess board
 * Chess pieces
-* Legal move generator (Inspired by the work done at http://www.youtube.com/watch?v=emjDFIwzXZQ)
+* Legal move generator (inspired by the work done at http://www.youtube.com/watch?v=emjDFIwzXZQ)
-* Chess game AI (Inspired by the work done at http://kenai.com/projects/chessgame)
+* Chess game AI (inspired by the work done at http://kenai.com/projects/chessgame)
 * Tree-like representation of the game
 * Algorithms for managing this tree (minimax search & alpha-beta pruning)